designer2k2/tbeam-lorawan-mapper/README.md

 <!-- ## TTGO T-Beam Tracker for The Things Network and/or The Helium Network  -->
-# LILYGO T-Beam Mapper for the Helium or TTN LoRaWAN Network.
+# LILYGO T-Beam Mapper for the Helium or TTN LoRaWAN Network

 This code loads onto LilyGo TTGO T-Beam v1.2 board with AXP2101 and SX1262 or SX1276 to make a LoraWan (Helium/TTN) Network Mapper.
 To build one: download this build, configure some files, and upload it to your device.
 Go travel the world to contribute to the TTN/Helium Network Coverage Maps!